 Three Lightweight Formats That Work Today

-Builder’s Digest is a small, thoughtful roundup of what you’re building, reading, or reflecting on.
-It’s just enough detail to invite someone in without explaining everything.
+Builder’s Digest is a small, thoughtful roundup of what you are building, reading, or reflecting on.
+Just enough detail to invite someone in without explaining everything.
+It is transparent, unpolished, and human, like showing someone the blueprints rather than the finished house.

 Field Notes is exactly what it sounds like: a quick glimpse from your process.
 A sketch.
 A win.
 A mess in progress.
 It can be as short as one paragraph, ideally ending with a small takeaway.
+The goal is not to teach or prove.
+It is to connect in real time.

-Sometimes, the simplest email—a single image or sentence that lingers—can do more than an entire thread of insight.
+Sometimes the simplest email, a single image or sentence that lingers, can do more than an entire thread of insight.

 Real Life: How I’ve Used Newsletters